dr-explorer/theme-one/readme.md

 !['Theme One'](https://github.com/dr-explorer/theme-one/blob/main/theme-one.png)

-## WordPress starter theme for experienced designers/developers who are new to WordPress ##
+## WordPress starter theme for designers/developers who are new to WordPress ##

 This is the starter theme I would have loved to come across when I was myself learning WordPress.
-It is the ideal starter for experienced developers who want to write their own CSS and PHP, and only need the WordPress basics to get going.
+It is the ideal starter for developers who want to write their own CSS and PHP, and only need the WordPress basics to get going.
 It provides everything that is essential (including action hooks and the Loop), while **excluding** everything that isn't.

 If you are:
 - a designer/developer,